 We surveyed the readers of our sustainability report (report year 2015).
 The feedback on the relevance of individual aspects was incorporated into our materiality analysis and the preparation of this report (report year 2016).

 The survey showed that readers also viewed those aspects which we identified as material as either very important or important.
 The question as to whether material aspects were lacking in our report revealed that while we covered all-important aspects, we should take some issues on more fully.
 We have implemented these suggestions in this report.

 For example, we have expanded the “Materials” section and are reporting comprehensively about the origin of our materials and compliance with environmental standards when selecting materials.
 In the new section “What you can do”, we show options for using VAUDE products sustainably and how we can provide support for this goal.

 The detailed survey results can be found here

-In "Our Goals in Detail" we have documented in detail, which aspects are assigned to each company goal.
+In "Our Goals in Detail", we have documented in detail which aspects we have assigned to each company goal.
 Thus, the direct connection with the company's strategy is visible.
 We report on what we have accomplished for each goal in the past year, and where we are still working on improvements.

-We have also taken into account issues in this report that arise from our corporate values, our strategy, as well as the risks and opportunities that arise for us and our goals, and reflected the interests and expectations of our closest stakeholders such as our employees, partners and producers.
+We have also taken into account issues in this report that arise from our corporate values, our strategy, as well as the risks and opportunities for us and our goals, and those that reflect the interests and expectations of our closest stakeholders such as our employees, shareholders and producers.